katiarp/MechaCar_Statistical_Analysis/README.md

+**T-tests for subsets**
 ![Image_name](Resources/subset_t_tests.png)

-When performing the t-test for each individual lot we find that the mean of lot number 1 and lot number 2, both fall within their respective confidence intervals failing to reject the null hypothesis.
-We can observe there is no statistical difference between the sample mean and the population mean.
+When performing the t-test for each individual lot, we find that the mean of lot number 1 and lot number 2 both fall within their respective confidence intervals failing to reject the null hypothesis.
+We can observe that there is no statistical difference between the sample mean and the population mean.

 However, the t-test for lot number 3 shows that there is a significant statistical difference between the mean of the sample distribution and the mean of the population distribution.
 The population mean of 1500 PSI falls outside our confidence interval of 1492.431 and 1499.849.
 The t-test p-value of 0.04168 is less than the usual significance level of 0.05, which indicates that we can reject the null hypothesis and support our alternative hypothesis that the true mean is not equal to 1500 PSI.